 Since then, South Africa has re-occupied its place on the global stage, with the demand for broad-based management skills reaching record highs.
 The MBA has become a sought after qualification and is equipping a new generation of South Africans with the tools necessary to compete with their international counterparts.
 A growing market

 Today, South Africa is a pioneering force in the field of business education with established institutions offering accredited MBA programmes of the highest calibre.

 Thousands of MBA students enroll at local business schools every year and as the country moves into a new era of opportunity, the demand for MBA graduates is set to grow.

 "The overall demand for MBA graduates is driven by the huge need for business leadership in South Africa.
-As the country has globalised, the pressures on business have increased - and so has the need for really competent people," says Professor Nick Binedell, Dean of the University of Pretoria's Gordon Institute of Business Science.
+As the country has globalised, the pressures on business have increased - and so has the need for really competent people," says Professor Nick Binedell, former Dean of the University of Pretoria's Gordon Institute of Business Science.

 Business schools of distinction

 Few people are aware that South Africa was home to the first MBA outside of the USA.
 The Graduate School of Management at the University of Pretoria (GSM) was founded in 1949 and two years later, 25 graduates received their MBA degrees – the first to be awarded by a non-American university.
 The GSM joins other local business schools with a rich MBA history.